Carnegie Hall Tower: Usage

 Newmark & Co. was hired as the leasing agent in February 1990, at which point no leases had been signed.
 Though the building was nearing completion, it had over 460000 ft2 available for lease that August, representing most of its office space.
 The building opened the following month, despite a weak office market.
 Because of the recession at the time, Carnegie Hall Tower was viewed in the real-estate industry as a "see-through office building", with no tenants and a low probability of attracting tenants.
 Rockrose began negotiating with businesses in the fashion, law, and entertainment industries.
 Part of the appeal to small firms was the tax abatements offered to tenants in exchange for Rockrose providing space at the tower's base for Carnegie Hall.
 The venue's expansion into the tower's base opened in April 1991 with an exhibit of memorabilia from Pyotr Ilyich Tchaikovsky.

 In May 1991, Rockrose launched a "small-space program" for tenants requiring as little as 2000 ft2.
 A Newmark agent said at the time that fourteen of the building's twenty tenants were expanding compared to their previous spaces.
 The offices, with asking rents of 33 to 60 $/ft2, attracted small tenants such as Capitol-EMI and Kenneth Cole Productions.
 Hedge funds, as well as financial and law companies, also found the small floor areas to be useful.
 The building also benefited from a shift in office demand from Sixth Avenue and Park Avenue.
 A commercial space was leased to coffee shop Philip's Coffee in 1992.
 Rockrose furnished some "prebuilt" office space at the base and middle floors.
 The prebuilt units were expensive but, after they were rented successfully, Rockrose furnished some prebuilt space on the 52nd floor.

 By the late 1990s, Carnegie Hall Tower had enough tenants that it was no longer in debt.
 Daryl Roth Productions and CNBC were among the building's tenants at this time.
 Outgoing U.S. President Bill Clinton had planned to move his office to the tower's 56th floor in 2001, but he instead chose office space in Harlem after controversy over the costs of space in the tower, estimated at 98 $/ft2.
 By 2007, Carnegie Hall Tower was marketing its 40th and 41st floors at 175 $/ft2 per year, although its lowest floors were advertised at only 65 $/ft2 per year.
 By contrast, the average annual rent for "premium" Midtown office space was 85 $/ft2 per year.
 Nearby buildings such as 712 Fifth Avenue, the Solow Building, the General Motors Building, and 888 Seventh Avenue also had high asking rates.

 In 2017, the building was refinanced with a $325 million loan from MetLife.
 This was the fifth refinancing for the property since it opened.
-Among the building's tenants in the 2010s and 2020s were Naftali Group, Melius Research, and Fairstead Capital.
+Among the building's tenants in the 2010s were Naftali Group and Fairstead Capital.
+Other tenants moved into the building in the 2020s, including Melius Research, Secunda Family Foundation, and Pearl World.